BhargavAlois/RJSF-FROM-SCRATCH/README.md

 };
 ```

 Layout divides fields into several divs.
-Where ids can be used to apply classes on these divs.
+Where ids can be used to apply styling on these divs.

 layout: [
       {